dbarochiya/blog/content/posts/How-to-handle-multiple-git-configurations-in-one-machine/index.md

 published: true
 ---

-# How to handle multiple git configurations in one machine

-> Want to manage work and personal git profiles on one machine ?

 ![cover.jpg](./cover.jpg)

 You might get hard time manging many cats but when it comes to git profiles there is something we can do